Truman Head: Military career

 When the Civil War broke out, he headed East to join the fight at age 52.
 His original intention was to join the California Regiment of Colonel Baker, but upon finding that regimental drill did not suit his temperament, he decided to join the Sharpshooters under Colonel Berdan.
 Upon demonstrating his skills, he was accepted into Company C of the 1st US Sharpshooters, being formally enlisted on September 14, 1861.
 While the regiment was at the Camp of Instruction near Washington, D.C. over the winter of 1861-62, he purchased a Sharps rifle for himself.
 This was the first Sharps in the regiment, and was the envy of his comrades until their own government-furnished Sharps arrived in May 1862.
-Since Head had no family, he had left his gold mining fortune of $50,000 dollars in a trust for his fellow soldiers in case he was killed in action.
+Since Head had no family, he had left his gold mining fortune of $50,000 in a trust for his fellow soldiers in case he was killed in action.

 The first widely distributed stories about him began to circulate during the siege of Yorktown, Virginia – a battle in which more than one publication credited him with "the first Rebel slain" in the siege.
 A large cannon (a 32 pounder) had been brought to the field of battle by the Rebels, and "California Joe" and some comrades were ordered to silence it.
 They found positions between the lines, and when morning came, Joe watched as the gun crew began to prepare the weapon for loading.
 As a cannonier cautiously approached with a swab-rammer to clean the barrel, the marksman touched his trigger, and the first victim of Yorktown fell.
 The swab remained in the barrel, and for the remainder of the day Joe and his companions picked off any rebel who attempted to remove the swab.

 Another tale describes how "a small mounted party, led by an officer wearing a white shirt" ventured outside the rebel fortifications.
 Joe commented that he was "best at a white mark".
 He quickly aimed and fired, and the man in the saddle fell to the ground, apparently dead.

 Around August 1862, Joe began having difficulty with his eyes due to frequent use of the telescopic sight attached to his rifle.
 He determined to take his appeal to the highest authority in the land, and boldly addressed a letter to President Lincoln: "Mr. Lincoln: – I have done some service to the country, and my eyesight is ruined doing duty.
 I would like to be discharged.
 California Joe."
 Shortly thereafter, he received his discharge.